UFC Fight Night: Sandhagen vs. Font: Predictions & Analysis

 A few statistical edges stand out.
 Quarantillo throws significantly more leather — a 5.1 sig. strike per minute gap.
 Jackson is far more active with takedowns, averaging 2.0 more per 15 minutes.
 Jackson has tighter striking defense, making opponents miss more often.

-The Pick: Billy Quarantillo over Damon Jackson.
-This is essentially a pick'em.
-The model nudges toward Quarantillo at 51%, but there's almost nothing separating these two.
-The market implies 60% for Quarantillo, but our model sees only 51%.
-That 9-point gap favoring Jackson is worth watching.
+The Pick: Damon Jackson over Billy Quarantillo.
+We're leaning Jackson here at 67%, a solid but not overwhelming edge.
+The market implies 60% for Quarantillo, but our model sees only 33%.
+That 27-point gap favoring Jackson is worth watching.

 Cody Durden vs Jake Hadley